 We found that urban greenspace varies greatly across global cities and is related to region and climate classification.
 We provide estimates of urban greenspace in terms of the greenest season population-weighted NDVI as well as the proportion of green area.
 Overall, cities have become less green from 2014-18 to 2019-23.
 However, in some regions such as Eastern Asia, cities have become greener over this same period.
-Cities in arid climate zones tend to have more stable peak-season NDVI from year to year, resulting in narrower estimates of the associated health impact.
+Cities in arid climate zones tend to have more stable peak season NDVI from year to year, resulting in narrower estimates of the associated health impact.
 We estimate that changes in NDVI from 2014-2018 to 2019-2023 were associated with 5 additional deaths per 100,000 across the 1,041 cities.

+Add Paragraph putting the results in context with the greenspace health impact literature

 The most common metric used in epidemiological studies of urban greenspace and health is NDVI, because of its fine spatial and temporal resolution, which lends itself particularly well to longitudinal studies.
 However, there are some key limitations of NDVI.
 First, NDVI is a function of the greenness of vegetation, which can miss important factors influencing usability such as land ownership, perceptions of safety, and infrastructure.
 Second, we found substantial annual variation in NDVI, particularly in cities outside of arid climate zones.
 Differences in NDVI between two individual years are therefore more likely to reflect weather patterns rather than city-wide efforts towards urban greening.
 To account for these cyclical patterns, we instead compare differences between two 5-year periods.
 However, the changes in NDVI that we present likely represent both climatic changes as well as urban policy interventions.
 While this does not affect our health impact assessment, which uses similar exposure definitions, it does highlight imperfections with NDVI as a measure.
 Many of the pathways through which increased NDVI has been shown to benefit health, such as increased physical activity, social interaction, and exposure to sunlight and microorganisms, should not be dramatically different in a greener or drier year.
 We include landcover based metrics of urban green and blue space, which are more stable, though not without their own limitations.
 Landcover based estimates miss smaller-scale nature, which can be important in the urban context.